ddonco/CppND-Deep-Neural-Net/README.md

 # CPPND: Capstone - Deep Neural Netowork

-This capstone project implements a simple deep neural network for training and inferencing on tabular data.
+This capstone project implements a multilayer perceptron network (a simple deep neural network) for training and inferencing on tabular data.
 A user defined network of fully connected layers can be trained using stochastic gradient descent as the optimizer and categorical cross-entropy as the loss function.
 This project serves as an exercise to both solidify a multitude of concepts regarding programming in C++ as well as gain a deeper understanding of the mechanics within deep neural networks.

 ## Dependencies for Running Locally